-Proposed areas suitable for Park & Ride locations were be identified as part of the analysis (Figure 43-45).
+Proposed areas suitable for Park & Ride locations were identified as part of the analysis (Figure 45-47).
 The Richmond Regional Park and Ride Investment Strategy (2019) identified Willow Lawn, Innsbrook, and Short Pump around West Broad Village as areas in need of park and ride, but not anywhere on Broad Street in between.
-Regardless, park and ride should be explored as an option to tie into Pulse BRT expansion, particularly due to the overabundance of parking lots along the study corridor and the surrounding suburban land use patterns.
+Regardless, park and ride should be explored as an option to tie into Pulse BRT expansion, particularly due to the overabundance of parking lots along the study corridor and the surrounding suburban land use patterns that could support its use.

-Existing lots could be used for park and ride in the short-mid term and opportunities for shared parking can be explored as new developments fill undeveloped parcels near future station areas.
-Few Henrico Countyowned parcels exist along the Broad Street corridor and none are in close proximity to the listed logical termini locations.
-This would make agreements with private land owners the best option moving forward.
+Existing parking lots could be used for park and ride in the short-mid term and opportunities for shared parking can be explored as new developments fill undeveloped parcels near future station areas.
+Few Henrico County-owned parcels exist along the Broad Street corridor and none are in close proximity to the listed logical termini locations.
+This would make agreements with private land owners the best option